lightning/bolts/04-onion-routing.md

 There are a number of conventions adhered to throughout this document:

- - Length: the maximum route length is limited to 19 _intermediate nodes_, the _origin node_ and _final node_ do not count toward the limit.
+ - Length: the maximum route length is limited to 20 hops.
  - HMAC: the integrity verification of the packet is based on Keyed-Hash Message Authentication Code, as defined by the
  [FIPS 198 Standard](http://csrc.nist.gov/publications/fips/fips198-1/FIPS-198-1_final.pdf)/[RFC 2104](https://tools.ietf.org/html/rfc2104),